 The speaker begins by describing what his day was like.
 The sky is filled with rain and he has fallen into a solemn mood.
 He is not in pain—only sorrowful.

 In an effort to improve his mood he turns to his intended listener and asks that he/she read to him.
 He does not want to hear a poem crafted by one of the great writers of history, nor that written by a “bard sublime.”
-The speaker is seeking out an experience which will soothe his nerves, rather than remind him of all the problems he will be facing in the morning.
+The speaker is seeking out an experience that will soothe his nerves, rather than remind him of all the problems he will be facing in the morning.

-In the last lines the speaker asks that the listener find a poem which adheres to his requirements and read it aloud to him.
+In the last lines, the speaker asks that the listener find a poem which adheres to his requirements and read it aloud to him.
 The listener’s voice will lend the poem a beauty it didn’t previously have and his cares will “fold” away to be considered at another time.